segment-boneyard/s3-dynamo-lambda/Readme.md

 You'll also **need to enable an event notification for your bucket** (which hasn't been added to terraform yet).
 You can enable it in the AWS console, [following the instructions in the AWS docs](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html#SettingBucketNotifications-enable-events).

-Finally, you'll want to [add your bucket to the S3 integration for your Segment project](https://segment.com/docs/integrations/amazon-s3/).
+Finally, you'll want to add your bucket to the S3 integration for your Segment project:

 ![](https://cloudup.com/cSdeplmW4Vs+)

 And, that's it.
 You're done!
 A totally hosted analytics pipeline, updated every hour, on the hour.
-Query away my friend!
+Your DynamoDB table of event counts can be found here: [https://console.aws.amazon.com/dynamodb/home?region=us-east-1#explore:name=Events](https://console.aws.amazon.com/dynamodb/home?region=us-east-1#explore:name=Events) When the next hour strikes, query away my friend!

-## The Lambda function
+## Background: The Lambda function

 We've stored our example lambda function in the [segment.js](https://github.com/segmentio/s3-dynamo-lambda/blob/master/segment.js) file.
 It reads from our S3 event logs, splits the line separated json, and adds the counts of different events into Dynamo.